ymentha14/ymentha14.github.io/index.md

 ---
 layout: page
 title: Fromage & Programming
-subtitle: A Website where you'll find advices about Programming.
+subtitle: A Website where you'll find tips about Programming.
 And Cheese.
 use-site-title: true
 ---